Waylon Jennings: Beginnings in music

+An early 1950s Littlefield High School yearbook photo of Jennings.

 After several disciplinary infractions, 16-year-old Jennings was convinced to drop out of Littlefield High School by the superintendent.
 Upon leaving school, he worked for his father in the family store and also took temporary jobs.
 Jennings felt that music would turn into his career.
 The next year he, along with the Texas Longhorns, recorded demo versions of the songs "Stranger in My Home" and "There'll Be a New Day" at KFYO radio in Lubbock.
 Meanwhile, he drove a truck for the Thomas Land Lumber Company, and a cement truck for the Roberts Lumber Company.
 Tired of the owner, Jennings quit after a minor driving accident.
 Jennings, and other local musicians, often performed at country radio station KDAV.
 During this time he met Buddy Holly at a Lubbock restaurant.
 The two often met during local shows, and Jennings began to attend Holly's performances on KDAV's Sunday Party.

 In addition to performing on air for KVOW, Jennings started to work as a DJ in 1956 and moved to Lubbock.
 His program ran from 4:00 in the afternoon to 10:00 in the evening, filled with two hours of country classics, two of current country, and two of mixed recordings.
 The latter included early rock-and-roll stars such as Chuck Berry and Little Richard.
 The owner reprimanded Jennings for his selection, and after playing two Little Richard records in a row Jennings was fired.